 "My basement is flooding" gets the same menu as "What time do you open?"
 The IVR can't distinguish.
 Both callers navigate the same tree at the same pace.

-In our study of 13,175 calls, 15.9% contained urgency language—emergencies, urgent requests, time-sensitive issues.
+In our study of 130,175 calls, 15.9% contained urgency language—emergencies, urgent requests, time-sensitive issues.
 Traditional IVR treats them all the same.
+85.8% of Fortune 500 companies use IVR, but that doesn't mean it's optimal for customer experience.

 Hold Time